Just when you thought homemade pizza couldn’t get any better, Kimchi Pizza with Bacon for the easy win!

 - Divide dough into thirds.
 Shape each piece into a round pizza crust.
 Stretch the dough with your hands and use a rolling pin, if necessary.
 Sprinkle with flour if it gets too sticky.

 - Place each pizza on a piece of parchment paper.
 This will enable you to slide individual pizzas in and out of the oven with ease.
-(Without parchment paper, the pizza will stick to the baking sheet and/or the kitchen counter where you are assembling.)
+(Without parchment paper, the pizza will stick to the baking sheet and/or the kitchen counter where you are assembling.).
+Use a rimless baking sheet to transfer the parchment paper pizza to and from the oven.

 - For each pizza, top with 1/2 cup marinara sauce, 1/3 cup kimchi, 4 strips bacon, 1 cup cheese, 1 green onion, and 1 Thai chili.
 Repeat until you have 3 pizzas.